RIAPS/riaps-integration/riaps-node-runtime/README.md

 # Setting up the Remote RIAPS Node Images

 1) Download the latest RIAPS Node image (i.e. for bbb: riaps_bbb_4GB_[version].zip) from https://riaps.isis.vanderbilt.edu/rdownloads.html.
-Choose the latest date folder.
+Choose the latest released image.

    Available architectures are:
    - armhf for Beaglebone Black boards
    - arm64 for both Raspberry Pi 4 boards

 1) Copy the image to a SD Card using a host machine and an SD Card reader.
    A good open source tool for transferring the image to a SD Card is https://etcher.io/.